johan-backstrom/data-cow/README.md

     .milkCow();
 ```

-#### Overwrite primitive type attributes

 ## Dairy classes and generators that can not be changed

-If you are generating data using production code or third party libraries where you do not want to, or can't, annotate
+If you are generating data using production code or third party classes where you do not want to, or can't, annotate
 the fields of your dairy classes, you cannot use DataCow's default behaviour.

+A word of caution: _These options are just here to save your ass when it's already too late to turn back.
+Don't
+use this as your default approach_.

 #### Dairy classes without no args constructor

-By default DataCow will instantiate the object for you, but this requires a no argument constructor.
+By default, DataCow will instantiate the object for you, but this requires a no argument constructor.
 If your class
-does not have that, you can pass an object instance instead.
+doesn't have one, you can pass an object instance instead.

 ```java
 ClassWithConstructorArgument o = DataCow.generateDairyForInstance(new ClassWithConstructorArgument("test"))